 Samantha Robbins is an associate and litigation attorney with Foley & Larder LLP.
-She is a member of the Business Litigation & Dispute Resolution, Antitrust, Consumer Law, Finance & Class Action, and Government Enforcement Defense & Investigations Practices.
-She is admitted to practice in Washington, D.C. and Maryland, but not in California.
-Samantha's practice involves representing clients in a wide array of complex litigation matters in a number of areas, including antitrust, government administrative proceedings, and internal investigations.
+She is a member of the Business Litigation & Dispute Resolution, Antitrust, Consumer Law, Finance & Class Action and Government Enforcement Defense & Investigations Practices.
+Samantha's practice involves representing clients in a wide array of complex litigation matters in a number of areas, including antitrust, government administrative proceedings and internal investigations.
 She also has experience working with complex e-Discovery protocols.
-Samantha also represents clients in international trade matters, including Antidumping and Countervailing Duty proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC), and the Court of International Trade (CIT).
+Samantha represents clients in international trade matters, including Antidumping and Countervailing Duty proceedings before the U.S. Department of Commerce (DOC), U.S. International Trade Commission (ITC) and the Court of International Trade (CIT).

 Samantha represents clients seeking asylum in the United States.
 She is also the co-chair of Foley’s Thurgood Marshall Academy Law Day Program.